mr-vercetti/mr.vercetti.cc/website/content/_index.md

 ## Hey there!

-I'm `mr-vercetti`, a regular nerdy guy from Europe.
+I'm `mr-vercetti`, a regular nerdy guy from Poland.
 I created this website to be able to share my hobbies with others and not use bloated centralised social media platforms.
 I can do whatever I want here, without ads and other crap.